barricklab/ostir/JOSS/paper.md

 parameters required refitting coefficients in the underlying thermodynamic model [@Salis:2009; @Salis:2011; @Reis:2020].
 After making these changes, we verified that `OSTIR` has similar accuracy to the original `RBS Calculator v1.0`
-\autoref{fig1}. `OSTIR` predicts translation initiation rates for 51% of the test sequences within 2-fold of the experimentally measured values and for 93% of these sequences the predictiona are within 10-fold of the measured values.
+\autoref{fig1}. `OSTIR` predicts translation initiation rates for 52% of the test sequences within 2-fold of the experimentally measured values and for 91% of these sequences the predictions are within 10-fold of the measured values.
 Training data and `R` code for this statistical procedure are provided for users who want to work on further improving the model.
 In summary, we expect that `OSTIR` will be useful to researchers who want to model and engineer bacterial